AscensionGameDev/Intersect-Documentation/api/v1/endpoints/authentication.md

 **Notes**

-`Only available grant type right now is 'password'.` `Password must be a SHA256 hash of the user's password, with hyphens removed.`
+* The only available grant type right now is 'password'.`
+* Password must be a SHA256 hash of the user's password, with hyphens removed.`

 ---